Kitware/CMake/Help/manual/cmake-developer.7.rst

  #
  # <reStructuredText documentation of module>

-or a bracket-comment of the form:
+or a :ref:`Bracket Comment` of the form:

 .. code-block:: cmake